StimulCross/nestjs-twurple/packages/chat/README.md

 ### Using the ChatClient

 The module internally creates a [ChatClient](https://twurple.js.org/reference/chat/classes/ChatClient.html) instance.
 You can inject it anywhere you need it using the `@InjectChatClient()` decorator.
-For example, you can create `TwitchChatService` provider where you can listen to chat events, manage connection, send messages, and so on:
+For example, you can create `TwitchChatService` provider where you can listen to chat events, manage connection, send messages, and so on.

+> [!IMPORTANT]
+> Make sure your bot is registered in your `RefreshingAuthProvider` instance that you passed to the `TwurpleChatModule` options before attempting to connect.
+You must add a user token with proper intents (`chat` by default) to make `ChatClient` able to use this token to connect.
+Read more about intents in [Twurple's documentation](https://twurple.js.org/docs/auth/concepts/intents.html).

 ```ts
 import { Injectable, OnApplicationBootstrap } from '@nestjs/common';